The Low FODMAP Diet?

 The goal of the Low FODMAP diet is simply to improve IBS symptoms and to enhance your quality of life.
 The process of transitioning your diet and seeing noticeable improvement takes around 2-8 weeks.
 After symptoms have resolved, there is a systematic re-introduction of foods.
 Working with your Registered Dietitian makes this process less daunting!

-The Low FODMAP diet is scientifically-based and extremely promising for improving your IBS symptoms.
-IBS suffers are sensitive to FODMAPs, whereas others (without a sensitive bowel) can tolerate these sugars.
-Your dietitian can help with planning a nutritious, Low FODMAP diet that leaves you and your gut happy.
+The Low FODMAP diet is scientifically-based and extremely promising for improving IBS symptoms.
+IBS sufferers are sensitive to FODMAPs, whereas others (without a sensitive bowel) can tolerate these sugars.
+Your specialized dietitian can help with planning a nutritious, Low FODMAP diet that leaves you and your gut happy.